Justices of the Peace

 A Justice of the Peace may issue warrants for search and arrest, conduct preliminary hearings, administer oaths, perform marriages, and serve as a coroner in counties where there is no provision for a medical examiner.
 The justice court also functions as a small claims court in civil matters in which exclusive jurisdiction is not in district or county court and the amount in controversy does not exceed $10,000.

-There are two Justice of the Peace precincts:
+There are four Justice of the Peace precincts: